andrewoswald/jmerkle_sequential/README.md

 1. Building a merkle tree is done via JMerkle.alter(JMerkle t1, List&lt;JMerkleAlterable&gt; alterations);  The alter method produces either an abstract JMerkle object or null (in the case that there are no leaves).

-2. Inspecting a structure's contents is done via JMerkle.allkeys(JMerkle t1);  The allkeys method produces a List&gt;String&lt; of t1's keys.
+2. Inspecting a structure's contents is done via JMerkle.allkeys(JMerkle t1);  The allkeys method produces a List&lt;String&gt; of t1's keys.

-3. Comparing two merkle tree structures is done via JMerkle.diff(JMerkle t1, JMerkle t2);  The diff function produces a List&gt;String&lt; of keys that differ between the two trees.
+3. Comparing two merkle tree structures is done via JMerkle.diff(JMerkle t1, JMerkle t2);  The diff function produces a List&lt;String&gt; of keys that differ between the two trees.

 In addition to the above operations, the jmerkle_sequential library offers the capability to marshal and unmarshal JMerkle structures to and from the Java space.
 Marshaling results in a byte[] that can be utilized by other languages so long as their implementation understands